Elysium-Labs-EU/juno-backend-service/README.md

 1. Download the code to your local machine
 2. Run `yarn` to install all dependencies
-3. Store the `credentials.json` inside the folder `/google`
-4. Create a file called .env in the root of the project
+3. Create a file called .env in the root of the project
-5. Add `GOOGLE_CLIENT_ID` with the related Google Client ID
+4. Add `GOOGLE_CLIENT_ID` with the related Google Client ID
-6. Add `GOOGLE_CLIENT_SECRET` with the related Google Client Secret
+5. Add `GOOGLE_CLIENT_SECRET` with the related Google Client Secret
-7. Add `GOOGLE_REDIRECT_URL` with the related Google Redirect URL - can be `http://localhost`
+6. Add `GOOGLE_REDIRECT_URL` with the related Google Redirect URL - can be `http://localhost`
-8. Run `yarn start:watch` from the root to start the server (using nodemon)
+7. Run `yarn start:watch` from the root to start the server (using nodemon)
-9. Once the server is running, you can open `/` to see the SwaggerUI for all API's.
+8. Once the server is running, you can open `/` to see the SwaggerUI for all API's.

 You are now good to go and run the frontend.
 See its [Getting Started](https://github.com/Elysium-Labs-EU/juno-core/blob/main/README.md).